DigitalState/Core/src/Ds/Component/Api/README.md

 ## Usage

-DigitalState itself makes use of the api component internally when one microservice needs to communicate with another microservice.
-For example, when a user registers on the Authentication microservice, the registration scripts creates a new individual on the Identities microservice.
+DigitalState itself makes use of the api component, internally, when one microservice needs to communicate with another microservice.
+For example, when a user registers on the Authentication microservice, the script in charge of registration creates a new individual on the Identities microservice via the api component.

-The developer can also create script which interacts with microservices.
+The developer can also create scripts which interacts with microservices.
 Below is an example of a web controller that interacts with the [Identities microservice](https://github.com/DigitalState/Identities):

 ```php
 class IndividualController